-Fig-7: Polluted water stream
+Fig. 8 Polluted water stream

+There are two main sources of water pollution; definite sources and non-definite sources.
 Definite source pollution is due to discharges from a single source, such as an industrial site.
 It includes factories, wastewater treatment facilities, septic systems, and other sources that are clearly discharging pollutants into water sources.
 Non definite-source pollution involves many small sources that combine to cause significant pollution.
 For instance, the movement of rain or irrigation water over land picks up pollutants such as fertilizers, herbicides and insecticides carries them into rivers, lakes, reservoirs, coastal waters, or groundwater.
 Non-definite sources are more difficult to identify, as they cannot be traced back to a particular location.
-Landfills can also be a nondefinite source of pollution, if substances leach from the landfill into water supplies.
+Landfills can also be a non-definite source of pollution, if substances leach from the landfill into water supplies.